Hafizah/How-Much-Is-Your-Life-Worth/README.md

 ## Problem Statement

-An insurance company wants to improve its cash flow forecasting by better predicting the life insurance premium using demographic and basic customer health risk metrics at the time of application.
+An insurance company wants to improve its cash flow forecasting by better predicting the annual life insurance premium using demographic and basic customer health risk metrics at the time of application.

 ## Objective